lorenzodb1/fbrefdata/docs/intro.rst

 Getting Started
 ===============

-New to `soccerdata`?
+New to `fbrefdata`?
 Well, you came to the right place: this tutorial will walk you through installing, configuring, and using the library.
 By the end of this tutorial, you will be able to scrape data from the top-5 European leagues and use it to create your own data-driven analyses.